 Baptisms at St. Anthony Church take place during any Mass or following the 11:15 Mass on the 1st or 3rd Sundays of the month.

 At St. Anthony Church, it’s our wish that all children be baptized and raised in the faith.
 We would like to assist parents on this journey.
-In 2008 we revised our baptismal program to one that includes a Baptismal Ministry team and encourages class participation amongst the parents and godparents.
+In 2008 we revised our baptismal program to one that includes a Baptismal Ministry team that works with the parents and godparents.
 Those wishing to have their child baptized are asked to call the Parish Center well in advance and speak with Lisa at ext.
 10.

 Adults who have not been baptized are welcomed and encouraged to contact Deacon Domenic at 203-758-4056.

 In order to receive a Sponsor Certificate for Baptism or Confirmation, you must be an active parishioner registered for at least three months with St. Anthony Church, over the age of 16, confirmed and if married your marriage is recognized by the church.
 Students away at college must obtain a certificate from the chaplain or parish you attend.
 Military personnel must obtain certificate from the chaplain at your base.
 If you have been asked to fulfill this role and do not meet the preliminary requirements, please call the parish center for an appointment to speak with Fr.
 Gregory.